paramaggarwal/blog/content/key-life-lessons-there-is-no-turning-back-from/index.md

 And it repeats.
 The joy is in the process itself.

 ---

-_If you enjoyed this post, please hit recommend!_

 _“There is only a vision of how mankind should be, and the relentless resolve to make it so.” is a quote by_ [_Bret Victor_](http://worrydream.com/)_.
 Rest all quotes from the author himself._